What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- Data Types and Variables: Learning about numbers, strings and booleans.
+- Data Types and Variables: Numbers, strings, booleans

-- Control Structures: How to use if, else, and elif to make decisions.
+- Control Structures: if, else, elif for decision-making

-- Loops: How to use the for and while loops to repeat actions.
+- Loops: for and while loops to repeat actions

-- Object-Oriented Programming (OOP): The concepts behind Python programming experience are class, object, inheritance, and polymorphism.
+- Object-Oriented Programming (OOP): Class, object, inheritance, polymorphism

-- Python Standard Library: Using built-in modules to handle dates, files, math operations, etc.
+- Python Standard Library: Built-in modules for dates, files, math operations

-Why It’s Important: Programming fundamentals help you understand logic, which will be essential for both frontend and backend development later on.
+Why It's Important: Programming fundamentals help you understand logic, essential for both frontend and backend development.

 Stage 2: Developer Fundamentals (OS, Git, CLI)